misiektoja/steam_monitor/docs/setup-and-first-run.md

 When rebuilding an existing configuration, setup keeps its saved `DOTENV_FILE` unless you pass `--env-file PATH`.
 A nonempty exported secret takes precedence over the dotenv file.
 An explicit empty value in that file still overrides the configuration, both after saving and on the next run.
 Quoted dotenv keys receive the same replacement confirmation as unquoted keys.

+Setup replaces each file separately.
+If saving secrets fails after the configuration was saved, setup stops and identifies the saved configuration.
+Correct the destination then rerun `--setup` with the same `--config-file` and `--env-file`, review the settings and run `--doctor` before monitoring.
+A crash between replacements can also leave a new configuration beside the previous dotenv file.
+The configuration backup can recover non-secret settings.
+Replaced secrets are not backed up.

 ## Before You Start

 Install the tool using [Installation](installation.md).
 You will need a Steam64 ID or complete Steam community profile URL and the [Steam Web API key](#steam-web-api-key).
 The wizard collects credentials through hidden prompts.